 The use of law enforcement tends to be the hammer that helps to silence criticism.
 The rightfully enraged also hold a hammer.
 The better question is, who and what put that hammer in both their hands?
 Why is the hammer the only tool available?
 Much of this is already well understood, it is known, and solutions can be implemented with levers and a fulcrum, but not with a hammer.
 Wilson (below) can tell you in a few seconds with perfect intensity.

-Perhaps it is the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from the governance of people.
-It aims to enable and encourage people to sustain the hope for change outside of the system, through the establishment of a representative form of government and inside in other ways, such as majority vote rules and compromise.
+Perhaps it is the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from people’s governance.
+It aims to enable and encourage people to sustain the hope for change outside of the system by establishing a representative form of government and inside in other ways, such as majority vote rules and compromise.
 The idea is that excesses of either could be rendered invalid by the other.

-Nevertheless, America’s social and economic power, as fueled by slavery and imprisonment continues as a policy.
-It is a system of governance that appears unwilling to fully deactivate rules that encourage and support racism even though the incidence of injustice persists.
+Nevertheless, as fueled by slavery and imprisonment, America’s social and economic power continues as a policy.
+It is a governance system that appears unwilling to fully deactivate rules that encourage and support racism even though the incidence of injustice persists.
 Change must, therefore, come from changing the system.
-The system has been changed and for an hour and a half I ask you to please watch white folks talk about the bifurcation of America by Robert Putnam and friends regarding the subject of “our kids.”
+The system has been changed, and for an hour and a half, I ask you to please watch white folks talk about the bifurcation of America by Robert Putnam and friends regarding the subject of “our kids.”
 Beware, the time spent here is informative, but it can make you a little crazy.
 They know, they really do know, and have the numbers and the argument for change, so why are we supposed to think they don’t?
 Is it because they are just “talking points?”
 Have we failed to empower them to turn their power into change?
 Do not let it go back to normal.